badreception/twitchoauthsubcheck/README.md

 # twitchoauthsubcheck
-backend for a simple twitch subscription check to verify if a twitch user is subscribed to a specific channel on twitch.
+backend for a simple twitch subscription check to verify if a twitch user is subscribed to a specific channel on twitch in php.

 ## demo
 https://twitchv2.badrep.net